 When I originally started to type this out, I wanted to provide quick help with financial abuse.
-Yet as I wrote, the blog expanded, and the product-by-product help and relationship money management precautions may help reduce friction for anyone starting or already in a relationship.
+Yet as I wrote, the blog expanded to include product-by-product help and relationship money management precautions, which may help reduce friction for anyone starting or already in a relationship.

 In time I aim to turn this info into more detailed and polished MSE guides both on financial abuse and relationship finance.
 So your feedback will help greatly.

 Thanks to Women's Aid and Surviving Economic Abuse for their help and guidance for those directly facing domestic and financial abuse.

 Contents of this blog

 - What are the signs of financial abuse?

 - Help is available

 - Financial rights within a relationship